Sage-is/WEB-Sage.Education-docs/docs/getting-started/api-endpoints.md

       return response.json()
   ```

-These methods enable effective utilization of external knowledge via uploaded files and curated knowledge collections, enhancing chat applications' capabilities using the Sage WebUI API.
+These methods enable effective utilization of external knowledge via uploaded files and curated knowledge collections, enhancing chat applications' capabilities using the Sage.is AI-UI API.
 Whether using files individually or within collections, you can customize the integration based on your specific needs.

-## Advantages of Using Sage WebUI as a Unified LLM Provider
+## Advantages of Using Sage.is AI-UI as a Unified LLM Provider

-Sage WebUI offers a myriad of benefits, making it an essential tool for developers and businesses alike:
+Sage.is AI-UI offers a myriad of benefits, making it an essential tool for developers and businesses alike:

 - **Unified Interface**: Simplify your interactions with different LLMs through a single, integrated platform.
 - **Ease of Implementation**: Quick start integration with comprehensive documentation and community support.